ManoelFer/next-with-postgresql-boilerplate/README.md

-# Boilerplate Next 14 with Postgress connection
+# Boilerplate Next 14 with Postgress connection using pure SQL

 This template shows an example of a Next 14 CRUD with the PostgreSQL DBMS using best practices.
 Give this template a ⭐ if you like it, so you can save it and use it later.